 As scientists watch the world and seek to answer questions, there appears to be scant requirement for something ‘other’ to invade the material world.
 This is not an argument against its existence, but only against its necessity.
 Some argue that evolution defies the laws of nature, that DNA mutations alone cannot give rise to the diversity of life we see through history.
 They argue that something from outside the universe, by necessity, must have nudged the process, set it in motion, that the odds are too great for even the first molecule to form.
 They might be correct; we simply don’t know enough yet.
 But this argument has been used for dozens of phenomena that were not understood.
 It says more, I think, about men than nature.
 In every case, the necessity for something ‘other’ is eventually ruled out as not required.
 I see no requirement that anything but the laws of material nature has provided the mindless constraints and energy for the march of life.
 I could be wrong.

 Critics argue that we don’t know enough about the laws to understand their interrelationships, that the world is too complicated.
 Maybe so.
 But isn’t this the job of science?
 To discern what we know, and then, to stretch from there to what we don’t yet know?

 Sum It Up

-So, to wrap up, here are four assumptions we make with a high level of confidence in order to do science:
+So, to wrap up, here are four assumptions we make with a high level of confidence to do science:

 - The material world is real.